USDAForestService/Collab_NVCS/README.md

 4. Make sure your Windows ORACLE_HOME environment variable is set otherwise cx_Oracle may fail to resolve the net service name.
 I set the value to: C:\oracle\product\11.2.0\client

-5. Test the database connection and the NVCS program:
+5. Test the database connection:

    Open a command prompt and type: